 Chaplain ministry

-The Chaplaincy Ministry is a ministry that calls on church members to serve as chaplains to those who can not attend church for a variety of reasons.
-We need individuals to assist the Ministerial Staff and Deacons with visiting church members that are homebound, in nursing homes, assisted living, hospitalized and in times of bereavement.
-This ministry is open to both men and women who have a heart to serve.
+The Chaplaincy Ministry calls on church members to reach out, be present, and comfort those who can not attend regular Worship Services.
+We are looking for individuals with a heart for those who are homebound, in nursing homes, in assisted living, hospitalized, or in times of bereavement.
+This ministry is open to both men and women who desire to serve alongside the ministerial staff and deacons at East Side Baptist Church.

 Homebound Ministry

 The Homebound Chaplaincy Team visits homebound members from East Side Baptist Church.
-Typically, visits will be made in pairs.
-The purpose is to ensure these members that they are loved by their church and have not been forgotten.
+Typically, visits are made in pairs.
+The purpose is to communicate to these members of the Body of Christ that they are loved and have not forgotten.
 Team members are encouraged to look for specific needs that can be met, such as transportation to the doctor, minor home repairs, etc.

 Nursing Home/Assisted Living

-These visits sometimes have a different dynamic than other visits since some of these residents, for various reasons are unable to adequately communicate.
-Often, scriptures are read, and traditional hymns are song to the residents.
-This team also remembers these residents with cards and contacts on special occasions such as birthdays and holidays.
+These visits sometimes have a different dynamic than other visits since some of these residents are unable to communicate adequately for various reasons.
+Often, scripture is read, and traditional hymns are sung.
+Team members also remember these residents with cards and contacts on special occasions such as birthdays and holidays.

 Hospital & Bereavement Ministry

-The Hospital and Bereavement Chaplaincy Team visits church members and their families during times of hospitalization or confinement to a rehab center in the area.
-This may also include follow-up contacts after a patient returns home.
+The Hospital and Bereavement Chaplaincy Team visits church members and their families during hospitalization or confinement to a rehab center in the area.
+We also encourage follow-up contact after a patient returns home.

-This team also visits individuals and church families who have experienced loss in the death of a loved one.
-In addition to personal visits, care and support may also be expressed through cards, follow-up calls, etc.
+This team visits individuals and church families who have experienced loss in the death of a loved one.
+In addition to personal visits, this team shows care and support through cards, follow-up calls, etc.